New English Grammar with Jeff Dolven and David Scher

 2445 Monroe St, Toledo, OH 43620

 "Hecuba is both a live concert and an art-rock concept album, based on Euripides' Trojan War tragedy of love, loss, murder, and revenge.
-Hecuba was first performed with the Chicago Composers Orchestra (Constellation) in 2014.
-“The project folds classic text into a modern sound world; we call it ‘psychedelic electro-acoustic,’” said Doug Balliett, founding member of Oracle Hysterical.
+“The project folds classic text into a modern sound world; we call it ‘psychedelic electro-acoustic,’” says Doug Balliett, founding member of Oracle Hysterical.
 “The opportunity to perform this album in conjunction with The Berlin Painter and in a theater inspired by a Greek agora really spoke to us.”

 Recording session at Oktaven Audio